Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 All crypto assets are actually similar.
 Take Bitcoin, for example; its value is entirely because a bunch of people say it has value, plus the so-called "decentralization"—that is, there is no known centralized controller.
 But essentially, it is still a value extraction game, or a zero-sum game.
 So whether it’s a meme token or a large project claiming to have utility, they are essentially the same; to put it bluntly, they are all crap.

-The only reason we are here is to hope that one day it is no longer crap, but to achieve this requires significant progress.
+The only reason we are here is to hope that one day it is no longer crap, but to achieve that requires significant progress.
 We are just not there yet.

 Host (Coffeezilla):

-The problem is, this progress will not be born from meme coins… Alright, you continue.
+The problem is, this progress will not emerge from meme coins… Well, you continue.

 Hayden Davis: